Get or set the Date HTTP header value to use in an HTTP request.

 Assembly: System (in System.dll)

-If the Date header is null, then the return value will be set to DateTime.MinValue.
+If the Date header is a null reference (Nothing in Visual Basic), then the return value will be set to DateTime.MinValue.

 The property is a standard System.DateTime object and can contain a System.DateTimeKind field of DateTimeKind.Local, DateTimeKind.Utc, or DateTimeKind.Unspecified.
 Any kind of time can be set when using the property.
 If DateTimeKind.Unspecified is set or retrieved, the property is assumed to be DateTimeKind.Local (local time).